wyne-ybanez/PaperCut/README.md

 I would like to thank my mentor Dick Vlaanderen for his wisdom and advice during the development of the project.

-I would like to thank the Code Institute tutor Johan for his help on the "genre_name" bug which I could not solve for 3 days.
+I would like to thank the Code Institute tutor Johan for his help on the "genre_name" bug.

 I would like to give credit to Daisy, a Code Institute Student who's README.md document inspired and assisted in the structure and contents of my own README.md file.